Emmalu868/Group-3-Project/README.md

+# Project Proposal

-# Project Title
+## Project Title
 Portfolio Analyzer

-# Team Members
+## Team Members
 Harshitha Katta  <br>
 Karthika Ramachandran  <br>
 Shan Lu  <br>
 Wanlin Li  <br>

-# Project Description
+## Project Description
-Develop a financial analysis tool that forecasts portfolio returns and enables financial advisors/individual investors manage their portfolios more effectively.
+Develop a financial analysis tool that forecasts portfolio returns for chosen 20 stocks and enables financial advisors/individual investors manage their portfolios more effectively.

-# Research questions to answer
+## Research Questions to Answer
-- What are the top 2 stocks given by the client?
+- What are the top 2 stocks and weights recommended to clients?
-- In 1 year, 5 years, 10 years what are the optimal options for profits?
+- What are the optimal options for profits in 1 year and 5 years?

-# Datasets to be used
+## Datasets to be Used
 - Market data: Alpaca API
 - Financial statements
 - Economic indicators

-# Task Breakdown
+## Task Breakdown
-## Determine the features
+### Determine the features
 - Risk assessment
 - Asset allocation
 - Performance tracking
 - Benchmark comparisons.

-## Design the User Interface
+### Design the User Interface
 - Visualizations, charts, and tables
 - User-friendly interface

-## Develop the algorithms
+### Develop the algorithms
 - Risk models
 - Asset allocation models
 - Performance tracking models

-## Test and refine
+### Test and refine